shiroyasha/blog-source/source/posts/2017-11-19-transaction-isolation-levels-in-postgresql.html.md

 ```

 If we want to avoid the changing sum value in process A during the lifespan of
-the transaction, we can use the reputable read transaction mode.
+the transaction, we can use the repeatable read transaction mode.

 ``` sql
 process A: BEGIN TRANSACTION ISOLATION LEVEL REPEATABLE READ;